Open-Source-Contributors-JSS/Hacktoberfest2019/.github/ISSUE_TEMPLATE/pull_request_template.md

 ### New Feature Submissions:

-1. [ ] Does your submission pass tests?
+1. [ ] Does your submission pass all the tests?
 2. [ ] Have you lint your code locally prior to submission?

 ### Changes to Core Features: